RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 You can define nested workflows within PS components.
 By rewriting and executing any file in a subordinate workflow with a specified parameter value, you can perform the same operation multiple times with different parameters.

-In this case, you can rewrite and execute the parameter values in the shell script.
+Let's pass various arguments to the echo command by rewriting and executing the parameter values in the shell script.
-Let's pass various arguments to the echo command.

 First, add one PS component to the project.